zhadba/number-system-conversions/README.txt

  - Any Alphanumeric representation from A-Z and 0-9 into ASCII 7-bit code.
  - Any ASCII 7-bit code into Alphanumeric representation.

-The second primary file is designed to employ a parity error detection method for any 7-bit code.
-Accepts odd or even parity.

-The remaining files in this repository are designed to aid the conversion/error detection process and are necessary for the conversion program.
+The remaining files in this repository are designed to aid the conversion process and are necessary for the conversion program.